connec/do-k8s/README.md

 - [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) to allow managing DNS records from within Kubernetes.
 - [cert-manager](https://cert-manager.io/) to automatically provision and renew certificates for Ingress TLS hosts.

+This is a similar idea to [bitnami/kube-prod-runtime](https://github.com/bitnami/kube-prod-runtime), except this project exclusively supports DigitalOcean and aims to be deployable via Helm.

-The total cost for this setup, based on the included [cluster definition](deployment/cluster-args.json), is $30/month ($20/month for a 4GB, 2 vCPU droplet; $10/month for the load balancer).
+The total cost for this setup, based on the settings suggested in the guide, is $30/month:

+- $20/month for a 4GB, 2 vCPU droplet
+- $10/month for the NGINX Ingress Controller's load balancer

-## Usage
+## Setup guide

-The following steps should ultimately be scripted.
-In the mean time, it should be possible to follow the steps in order, copying and pasting snippets, in order to bring up a cluster with all the platform componentry running.

 ### Prerequisites